Audi Q3: Features

 There are three suspension designs for the third-generation Q3.
-Instead of the shifter being mounted on the center console it is now mounted on the steering column.
+Instead of the shifter being mounted on the centre console it is mounted on the steering column.
 Additional features include a 12-speaker system, ambient lighting on the doors, a 12-inch infotainment system, a 11.9-inch digital cluster, and a 15w phone charger.

 Powertrain

 There were four powertrain options were confirmed at launch.
 These include 1.5 and 2.0-litre turbocharged inline-4 petrol engines, a 2.0-litre diesel engine, and the 1.5-litre turbocharged petrol engine paired with a plug-in hybrid powertrain.

 These engines are shared with the third-generation Volkswagen Tiguan.

 No all-wheel drive versions of the plug-in hybrid and diesel models were confirmed at launch.
 All-wheel-drive is only available with the 2.0-litre turbocharged petrol engine.